ory/docs/docs/oathkeeper/pipeline/mutator.md

   ...), that key will be used.
 The related public key will be broadcasted at `/.well-known/jwks.json`.

-### Per-Rule Configuration
+#### Claims

-Additionally, this mutator allows you to specify custom claims, like the audience of ID tokens, via the `claims` field of the mutator's `config` field.
+This mutator allows you to specify custom claims, like the audience of ID tokens, via the `claims` field of the mutator's `config` field.
 The keys represent names of claims and the values are arbitrary data structures which will be parsed by the Go